Need tips on what to wear somewhere else? For a full listing of all our destinations, please visit our packing list page!

 The Indian or sub-continental ladies wear both western and colorful Indian dress.

-Please respect the local culture.
+Please respect the local culture when creating your Dubai packing list.
 Westerners are advised and know they should be dressed modestly; however, they often wear whatever they like despite the conservative nature of the region.
 Avoid short shorts, tank tops, bikinis, and cleavage in public.

 Along with the country’s best stores is the Egyptian inspired Wafi Shopping Mall, where you can discover designer fashions such as Prada, YSL, Gucci and Louis Vuitton.